richardwilkes/gcs/README.md

 ## Building from the command line

 1. Make sure you have JDK 10 installed.
-You can download it from Oracle for your platform here: http://www.oracle.com/technetwork/java/javase/downloads/index.html
+You can download it for your platform here: http://www.oracle.com/technetwork/java/javase/downloads/index.html

+2. Make sure you have Apache ANT installed.
+You can download it for your platform here: https://ant.apache.org/bindownload.cgi

-2. Clone the source repositories:
+3. Clone the source repositories:

   ```
   % git clone https://github.com/richardwilkes/com.lowagie.text